-- i. maintaining a recycling program on each campus; - ii. proposing measures or actions that the university can take to create a more sustainable campus; - iii. reporting any actions or issues to the Faculty Senate at its regular meetings. - e.
-Meetings and timelines - i.
-Meetings and timelines will be determined by the committee.
+- i.
+Maintaining a recycling program on each campus; - Proposing measures or actions that the university can take to create a more sustainable campus; - Reporting any actions or issues to the Faculty Senate at its regular meetings. - iv.
+Carrying out outreach and educational activities and events related to sustainability.